West Bengal minister dons director''s hat

 before becoming a minister, said, "It is more challenging from the technical point of view this time since I am making the

 film on digital media instead of celluloid stock."
-Actress Nusrat Hasan, who plunged into politics last
+Actor Nusrat Jahan, who plunged into politics last

 year, said she wanted to work with Basu for long.
 "This time I am happy he is directing me," she said.